Endoplex/csc4402db/README.md

 # CSC 4402 Introduction to Database Management System Project
 This project is built in MySQL Workbench.

+The design report is listed as Team2_Design.pdf
+The powerpoint is also included as pdf

 To run the db and run our sql queries we used sqlite.
 To run the db make sure all teh sqlite exe files are in a directory with our 5 csv files(clubs, students, players, sports, and teachers).

 run sqlite3 after you cd to the directory